Brigades of Navarre: Biscay Campaign

 The operations order for the conquest of Bilbao was prepared in the General Staff of the Navarre Brigades by Lieutenant Colonel Juan Vigón.
 Biscay and the north represented the majority of Spanish heavy industry and taking it over would close one of the fronts, making it decisive for the Nationalists' victory in the war.
 In spring 1937, the nationalist army had been increasing its war capabilities.
 General Mola's plan consisted of cutting the Basque Country in a southeast–northwest line with the four (Note: Subsequently, the number of Navarra Brigades would increase from four to six.)
-Brigades of Navarre, Italian support troops and an important air force of more than one hundred (Note: According to historian Ricardo de la Cierva, the number of nationalist army's planes in the offensive exceeded two hundred.)
+Brigades of Navarre, Italian support troops and an important air force of more than 100 (Note: According to historian Ricardo de la Cierva, the number of nationalist army's planes in the offensive exceeded 200.)
 Heinkel He 51 and Fiat CR.
 32 aircraft that was concentrated in Vitoria.
 At the very start of the Biscay campaign, the total strength of the Navarrese Brigades amounted to 27,914 men, which, although unequally distributed, was constantly increasing.

-Under the orders of Solchaga, the 1st, 4th and a part of the 5th Brigades of Navarre, respectively commanded by Colonels Rafael García Valiño, Camilo Alonso Vega and Rafael Latorre Roca, respectively, began the offensive on March 31, 1937.
+Under Solcahaga's orders, the 1st, 4th and a part of the 5th Brigades of Navarre, respectively commanded by Colonels Rafael García Valiño, Camilo Alonso Vega and Rafael Latorre Roca, respectively, began the offensive on March 31, 1937.
 At the beginning of the offensive, the first four Brigades of Navarre were made up of a total of 27,914 men formed into 32 battalions.
 In total, the nationalist forces numbered just over 50,000 men.
 For its part, the republican defense, led by General Francisco Llano de la Encomienda, had 150,000 men between the three provinces of Biscay, Cantabria and Asturias, with a notable mass of artillery (350 muzzles), a tank regiment and abundant ammunition and weapons.
 The rapport between the infantry forces and the artillery commanded by Colonel Carlos Martínez de Campos, in addition to the air coverage of the German Condor Legion, the Italian Legionary Air Force and the Spanish nationalist Aviación Nacional, would be key to the success of the attackers.